-Through a process known as esterification, biodiesel is originally derived from various agricultural resources including oils sourced from vegetables, soybeans, canola, sunflower and recycled cooking products, as well as animal fats.
-Through this process, an industrial alcohol, such as ethanol or methanol, combined with a catalyst are both used to convert the agricultural oil into a biodiesel that takes the form of a fatty-acid methyl-ester fuel.
-In its pure form, biodiesel is referred to as B100; however; biodiesels can also be combined with conventional diesels to form B5 and B20 fuels which are 5% and 20% biodiesel, respectively, with the remaining percentage being conventional diesel fuel2.
+Through a process known as esterification, biodiesel is originally derived from various agricultural resources including oils sourced from vegetables, soybeans, canola, sunflower, and recycled cooking products, as well as animal fats.
+Through this process, industrial alcohol, such as ethanol or methanol, combined with a catalyst are both used to convert the agricultural oil into biodiesel that takes the form of a fatty-acid methyl-ester fuel.
+In its pure form, biodiesel is referred to as B100; however; biodiesel can also be combined with conventional diesel to form B5 and B20 fuels which are 5% and 20% biodiesel, respectively, with the remaining percentage being conventional diesel fuel2.
 What is particularly unique about biodiesels is that they can be used in conventional diesel engines without requiring any type of additional equipment to be implemented into the vehicle.

 Some of the current applications of biodiesel include:

 - Heavy-duty trucks

 - Electricity generators